microsoft/vscode-docs/docs/containers/python-user-rights.md

 ## Running your containerized app as a non-root user

-The **Add Dockerfiles to Workspace** command for Django and Flask will automatically set up non-root privileges if a non-system port is chosen.
-If your current Dockerfile and `tasks.json` is not setup for non-root usage, we recommend these steps:
+The **Add Dockerfiles to Workspace** command for Django and Flask automatically sets up non-root privileges if you choose a non-system port.
+If your current Dockerfile and `tasks.json` is not setup for non-root usage, follow these steps:

 - Run **Add Dockerfiles to Workspace**.
 - Choose **Python: Django** or **Python: Flask**.